Zaraki257/RohnCalculator/README.md

 More things to edit in future.

+**_Update 1.0_**
+> Removed Titlebar for more space to textview.

+> Updated the whole view with new version of Contrain Layout 1.1.

+> Added barriers and chains for more userfriendly and multiple size screen compatibility.

+> Updated minSdk to 19(previous was 15) and comipleSdk and targetSdk to 27(previous was 25).

+> Changed all hardcoded string value into their respective strings folder.

+> Changed Orientation to fix potrait mode(will change it in future :wink:).

+> Added AutoScaling textview feature to input Text and results.

+> Much Cleaner git repository than previous ones

+_more updates comming soon._

 # Things needed to done in future :
-1 TextView should not show +,-,*,/ and = any of this symbols and answer should be plain simple like real calculator.
+> TextView should not show +,-,*,/ and = any of this symbols and answer should be plain simple like real calculator.

-2 If any operation is performed without putting digits then it need to do by 0 or else show toast message to input no.
+> If any operation is performed without putting digits then it need to do by 0 or else show toast message to input no.

-3 '=' button pressed repeatdely should not show additional answer or NaN.
+> '=' button pressed repeatdely should not show additional answer or NaN.

-4 Most Imp : edit textview should have autoscaling text view as of in real calculaor.
+> ~~Most Imp : edit textview should have autoscaling text view as of in real calculaor.~~

-5 Add more functions.
+> Add more functions.

-Hope This Code helps you.
+Hope This Code helps you.:blush: